EricGebhart/Simple_Process_REPL/README.md

 Paths are just like filesystem paths in Unix/Linux.
-The namespaces can be thought of as one tree, built from imported python code, and the Application state as another that is built from YAML.
+The namespaces can be thought of as one tree, built from imported python code, and the yaml datastore as another that is built from YAML.

  * `ls` navigates both trees using paths.
  * `set` uses paths like variable names. getting and putting values in them.